crytic/fuzz-utils/CONTRIBUTING.md

 ```
 This will create a virtual environment, ./env/, in the root of the repo, activate it, and install dependencies.

-To run commands using your development version of test-generator, run:
+To run commands using your development version of `test-generator`, run:
 ```bash
 source ./env/bin/activate
 ```

 ### Setting up IDE-based debugging
 1. Configure your IDE to use `./env/bin/python` as the interpreter.
-2. Use test-generator as the entrypoint for the debugger.
+2. Use `test-generator` as the entrypoint for the debugger.
 3. Pycharm specific: Set the environment working directory to `./env/bin/`

 To run the unit tests, you need to clone this repository and run `make test`.
 Run a specific test with `make test TESTS=$test_name`.
 The names of tests can be obtained with `pytest tests --collect-only`.